raspberrypilearning/physical-computing-with-python/trafficlights.md

-# Traffic Lights
+# Traffic lights

 For this worksheet you'll need a breadboard, three LEDs, a button, a buzzer, and the necessary jumper cables and resistors.
-You can purchase these individually, or get eveything you need in [CamJam Kit 1](https://thepihut.com/products/camjam-edukit)
+You can purchase these individually, or get everything you need in the [CamJam EduKit](https://thepihut.com/products/camjam-edukit).

 ## Wiring